 Keystone Energy Board Member, MIT Energy Initiative

-Thompson Coburn LLP
+Thompson Coburn LLP,

 Senior Advisor, 2019-Present

 As Senior Advisor to the U.S. Secretary of Energy, Kyle developed and oversaw domestic and international energy policy.
-As Associate Deputy Secretary of the Department of Energy, he was responsible for the energy R&D programs related to energy efficiency, renewable energy, natural gas, oil and coal, and nuclear energy.
-He has been involved in major environmental initiatives, such as minimizing the environmental impact of natural gas and oil production, raising the efficiency of refrigerators and other appliances made in the United States, and spearheading the effort to lift the ban on the export of crude oil produced from the Alaska North Slope.
-He also worked to secure royalty relief for production of natural gas and oil from the Outer Continental Shelf and to sell oil from the Strategic Petroleum Reserve to pay for its repair and maintenance.
+As Associate Deputy Secretary of the Department of Energy, he was responsible for the energy R&D programs related to energy efficiency, renewable energy, natural gas, oil and coal and nuclear energy.
+He has been involved in major environmental initiatives, such as minimizing the environmental impact of natural gas and oil production, raising the efficiency of refrigerators and other appliances made in the United States and spearheading the effort to lift the ban on the export of crude oil produced from the Alaska North Slope.
+He also worked to secure royalty relief for the production of natural gas and oil from the Outer Continental Shelf and to sell oil from the Strategic Petroleum Reserve to pay for its repair and maintenance.